 early experience & training

-After graduating, I started getting work in commercials and industrials, and even got my SAG card playing a secretary on television's Trapper John, MD, directed by....(guess who?)... my Hollywood pen-pal, Earl Bellamy.
+After graduating, I worked in commercials, industrials, and got my SAG card playing a secretary on television's Trapper John, MD, directed by....(yes!)... my director pen-pal, the late great Earl Bellamy.

 Later that year, I got my Equity card playing Helena in A Midsummer Night's Dream with the amazing Ellen Geer.
 Though I was thrilled, I felt way out of my element.
 Luckily, I was cast in another Shakespeare play soon after, and then another...and with the chance to keep jumping back into more of this material, I started to develop some technique.
 One day I realized that I was acting on the line, and that the language felt integrated with my voice and body.
 The structure of the language that I had resisted, suddenly felt expansive.
 I was hooked.

 I returned to get my MFA many years later at George Washington University and The Shakespeare Theatre's Academy for Classical Acting in Washington DC.
 I remain hooked.